8.2 — If statements and blocks

 }

 Most of the time, this doesn’t matter.
-However, new programmers sometimes try to do something like this:
+However, new programmers sometimes try to define variables in the implicit block, like this:

 #include <iostream>